radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 ### Properties
 * **PublicSigningKeyUrl**: string: URL Verified Access will use to verify authenticity of the device tokens.
 * **TenantId**: string: The ID of the tenant application with the device-identity provider.

 ## Ebs
 ### Properties
+* **DeleteOnTermination**: bool: Indicates whether the EBS volume is deleted on instance termination.
+* **Encrypted**: bool: Indicates whether the volume should be encrypted.
+* **Iops**: int: The number of I/O operations per second (IOPS).
+For gp3, io1, and io2 volumes, this represents the number of IOPS that are provisioned for the volume.
+For gp2 volumes, this represents the baseline performance of the volume and the rate at which the volume accumulates I/O credits for bursting.
+* **KmsKeyId**: string: The identifier of the AWS Key Management Service (AWS KMS) customer managed CMK to use for Amazon EBS encryption.
+If KmsKeyId is specified, the encrypted state must be true.
+If the encrypted state is true but you do not specify KmsKeyId, your AWS managed CMK for EBS is used.
+* **SnapshotId**: string: The ID of the snapshot.
+* **VolumeSize**: int: The size of the volume, in GiBs.
+You must specify either a snapshot ID or a volume size.
+If you specify a snapshot, the default is the snapshot size.
+You can specify a volume size that is equal to or larger than the snapshot size.
+* **VolumeType**: string: The volume type.

+## Ebs
+### Properties